 Primarily, there are 6 essential elements of the DevOps approach.
 These elements tie in the whole process together and ensure the quality and security of software.

-Planning - This stage requires all stakeholders of the app creation process to work together.
+This stage requires all stakeholders of the app creation process to work together.
 This includes developers, testers, analysts, and the operations team.

-Monitoring - Continuous monitoring helps identify and resolve issues as they pop up without any human interaction.
+Continuous monitoring helps identify and resolve issues as they pop up without any human interaction.
 This ensures that the application is stable and performs well.

-Delivery - As the code is written, the product is completed and launched.
+As the code is written, the product is completed and launched.
 There is no waiting period or delays between different departments.
 DevOps ensures changes in code are deployed as and when the change is made.

-Deployment - Any changes that pass the automated testing process will be deployed automatically.
+Any changes that pass the automated testing process will be deployed automatically.

-What are the benefits of DevOps in Mobile App Development
+Benefits of DevOps in Mobile App Development

 With the DevOps approach, you stand to gain a lot from increased efficiency to faster turnaround times.
 Apart from this, DevOps has the following advantages: